m-laprise/llamaparty/step_by_step_resources.md

 * [Transformer Math 101 (blog)](https://blog.eleuther.ai/transformer-math/) by Quentin Anthony, Stella Biderman, Hailey Schoelkopf
   * Useful rules of thumb to estimate computation and memory usage for various transformers tasks
   * See also [Model training anatomy (HF docs)](https://huggingface.co/docs/transformers/model_memory_anatomy) for a more detailed explanation of memory use during training
+* [Llama Factory (Github)](https://github.com/hiyouga/LLaMA-Factory): code, json datasets, and other resources to help fine-tune some LLMs; supports Llama and Llama-2
 * [Llama 2 Fine-tuning / Inference Recipes and Examples (Github)](https://github.com/facebookresearch/llama-recipes/) and [Hugging Face's Transformers Examples (Github)](https://github.com/huggingface/transformers/tree/main/examples)
   * Avoid reinventing the wheel by first looking for similar examples in the many scripts shared in those two repos
 * [Tips for Working with HF on Princeton's Research Computing Clusters](https://researchcomputing.princeton.edu/support/knowledge-base/hugging-face)